GpointChen/NovelaiImagePuller/readme.md

 The key starts with "Bearer".
 You can get it on the browser by something like Chrome Dev Tool.

-All your settings will be saved automatically when you start requesting images.
+All your settings will be saved automatically when you start requesting images, and your images will be downloaded into `download\` folder.

 You can check the log in `nips.log`.